zelax-bot/ISkySel/index.md

 ## Welcome to ISkySel Pages

-This repository matains the Java implementation of top-k QoS-centric service selection on the incomplete QoS dataset.
+This repository matains the Java implementation of interval-valued skyline service selection on the incomplete QoS dataset.

 You can read more information about the algorithm from our publication: